 BVESI is subject to the renewables portfolio standard ("RPS") law, which requires BVESI to meet certain targets for purchases of energy from qualified renewable energy resources.
 BVESI has an agreement with a third party to purchase renewable energy credits ("RECs") whereby BVESI agreed to purchase approximately 578,000 RECs over a ten-year period through 2023, which will be used towards BVESI meeting California's RPS requirements.
-As of December 31, 2021, BVESI has purchased sufficient RECs to be in compliance for all periods through 2021, and has remaining commitments under this contract of \$619,000 for each of the years 2022 and 2023.
-Accordingly, management does not believe any provision for loss or potential penalties is required as of December 31, 2021.
-The cost of these RECs has been included as part of the electric supply cost balancing account as of December 31, 2021.
+As of December 31, 2022, BVESI has purchased sufficient RECs to be in compliance for all periods through 2022, and has remaining commitments under this contract of \$619,000 for the year 2023.
+Accordingly, management does not believe any provision for loss or potential penalties is required as of December 31, 2022.
+The cost of these RECs has been included as part of the electric supply cost balancing account as of December 31, 2022.